checkraiser/hands-on-backbone-notes/02-router.md

           <% end %>
         </ul>

-- Create a show index view for the Note model
+- Create a show view for the `Note` model at `app/views/notes/show.html.erb`

         <h1><%= note.title %></h1>
         <p><%= note.content %></p>
+        <%= link_to "Back", notes_path %>

-- Generate a Note Rails model with title and content
+- Generate a `Note` Rails model with title and content:
+  - `rails generate model Note title:string content:string`

+- Run the migration: `rake db:migrate`

+- Change the root to `notes#index` and add the Note resources line to `config/routes.rb`

+        ScratchPad::Application.routes.draw do
+          root 'notes#index'

+          resources :notes, only: [:index, :show]
+        end

-  - User the seed file to create three new Notes
+- Create three new Notes in `db/seed.rb`:

         Note.destroy_all